Why Did An Octopus-Wielding Sea Lion Slap A Kayaker In The Face?

 But what exactly was the sea lion up to?

-For answers, we turned to two scientists who know something about what makes sea lions tick: Dr. Colleen Reichmuth, a principal investigator and associate research scientist at the University of Santa Cruz's Institute of Marine Sciences, and Dr. Peter Cook, an assistant professor of psychology at the New College of Florida who studies animal cognition and has experience with sea lions.
+For answers, we turned to two scientists who know something about what makes sea lions tick: Colleen Reichmuth, a principal investigator and associate research scientist at the University of Santa Cruz's Institute of Marine Sciences, and Peter Cook, an assistant professor of psychology at the New College of Florida who studies animal cognition and has experience with sea lions.

 First off, they wanted to make clear that the pinniped in question was indeed a sea lion, not a seal.
 Cook guesses the star of the show might be a New Zealand sea lion based on the whereabouts, but he couldn't be completely sure from the video alone.

-Sea lions and fur seals belong to the otariid family, and are sometimes called "eared seals."
+Sea lions and fur seals belong to the otariid family and are sometimes called "eared seals."
 Unlike true seals, however, they have external ear flaps and big front flippers, which allow them to be more active on land.

-Behaviorally, Cook says, sea lions are more outgoing than seals and have a more flexible foraging ecology, meaning that they eat a wider variety of things – crabs, squid, octopuses, really anything they can get a hold of.
+Behaviorally, Cook says, sea lions are more outgoing than seals and have a more flexible foraging ecology, meaning that they eat a wider variety of things — crabs, squids, octopuses, really anything they can get a hold of.

 Sea lions also eat their prey in much less predictable ways.